canonical/checkbox/docs/explanation/remote.rst

-The jobs marked with a ``noreturn`` flag are marked as passing, while other jobs are considered to have crashed (due to the interruption of the session like a reboot or a system hang).
+The jobs marked with a ``noreturn`` flag are marked as passing, while other jobs are considered to have crashed (due to the interruption of the session like a reboot or a system stall).

 .. mermaid::